English (EN)

 Credits: 4

-Examination of rhetoric, grammar, and composition theory essential to writing, collaborative learning, and peer tutoring.
-Students practice analytical writing and critique expository essays.
-Weekly writing assignments and a term project explore composition theory and tutoring practices and analyze EN 103 assignments.
-Participation in a weekly supervised peer tutoring practicum with EN 103 students.
+A course that interrogates questions of identity, power, and justice as students learn to tutor in the Skidmore College Writing Center.
+Students learn the foundation–and interrogate the justice–of rhetoric, grammar, and composition theory in academic writing, collaborative learning, and peer tutoring.
+Students analyze assignments and critique sample student essays.
+Weekly writing assignments and a term project explore and evaluate composition theory and establish best tutoring practices.
+Students participate in a weekly supervised peer tutoring practicum with Writing Center tutees.

 EN 311 - Recent Fiction